 The Substance Abuse and Mental Health Services Administration (SAMHSA) evolved from the former Alcohol, Drug and Mental Health Administration (ADAMHA) as a result of P.L.
 94-123.
 The Children's Health Act (P.L.
 106-310), enacted in October 2000, reauthorized most of SAMHSA's ongoing programs and added programs to address emerging national priorities.
+The authorization of SAMHSA expires at the end of FY 2004.
 This document addresses appropriations recommendations for the Center for Mental Health Services (CMHS) within SAMHSA.
 These recommendations are derived from consultations with state and local mental health services authorities, providers, researchers, and consumers.

-Substance Abuse and Mental Health Services Administration (SAMHSA) Administrator: Charles G. Curie, M.A., A.C.S.W., (301) 443-4795 SAMHSA Legislative Contact: Joe Faha (301) 443-4640
+Substance Abuse and Mental Health Services Administration (SAMHSA)

+Administrator: Charles G. Curie, M.A., A.C.S.W., (301) 443-4795

+SAMHSA Legislative Contact: Joe Faha (301) 443-4640